davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-president-bush-at-home-depot.md

 ---
 title: "dreamed: met G.H.W.
-Bush at a garden store"
+Bush at a garden store."
 date: 2010-12-31T23:00:00.000Z
 summary: He agreed with us about his son.
 excerpt: He agreed with us about his son.